 Age Assessments are conducted by the AWAS’ Assessment Team (AT), also responsible for vulnerability assessments.
 AWAS’ UMAS Protection Unit is now strictly responsible for the care of minors confirmed as such by the AT and those who are pending age assessment decision either from the AT or at appeal.
 The team leader of the UMAS Protection Team is the appointed legal guardian for all minors, with each minor being also appointed a social worker of the team.
 NGOs remain concerned at the lack of independence of the legal guardian, being a public offer engaged by AWAS.

-The age assessment consists of an interview conducted at the Marsa IRC by three social workers of the AT team of AWAS and an interpreter, if required.
+The age assessment consists of an interview conducted by three social workers of the AT team of AWAS and an interpreter, if required.
 For persons visibly under the age of 14, AWAS begins this first phase on the day immediately following their arrival.
 For other claims, AWAS begins two working days later and this phase must be completed by the sixth working day.
 If the age assessment is inconclusive, the minor may be referred for a medical examination which is a bone density test of the wrist by X-Ray carried out by the Ministry for Health according to the Greulich and Pyle method.
 If the panel recommends that the person is a minor, the minor is referred to the Director responsible for child protection who will file an application before the Juvenile Courts for the issuance of a Care Order and appointment or confirmation of the legal guardian.

 AWAS stated that they take into account any documentation provided by the applicant or third parties, including the PIO.